 Black soldiers had to fight to be able to fight on behalf of Canada — but academics say their unique plight often goes unrecognized.

-“When we talk about veterans, we don’t talk about Blacks,” said Kathy Hogarth, a University of Waterloo assistant professor whose work focuses on marginalized populations in Canada.
+“When we talk about veterans, we don’t talk about Blacks,” said Kathy Hogarth, a University of Waterloo associate professor whose work focuses on marginalized populations in Canada.

 “If we begin to talk about Blacks, we have to add another layer because there was another fight to even get into fighting for our country.”

 In the First World War, Black men faced barriers when trying to enlist in the Canadian military.

 In 1916, amid shortages, they were segregated into a battalion and given non-combat duties.
 The No. 2 Construction Battalion, which became known as the “Black Battalion,” was the subject of protests and opposition.

 Black men, rejected on the basis of their skin colour, were later subject to conscription, and often held against their will.

 “Blacks fought for the freedom of Canada, while at the same time, Canada was fighting for the erasal of Blacks,” Hogarth said.